-More than 40 supply chain professionals from across the grocery and home appliance sectors joined the Forum to discuss how the industry can work towards achieving a net zero supply chain.
+More than 40 supply chain professionals from across the grocery and home appliance sectors joined the meeting to discuss how the industry can work towards achieving a net zero supply chain.
 Attendees included key decision-makers at global brands including major grocery, FMCG manufacturers, homeware businesses and home appliance suppliers.

-Much of the forum focused on how supply chains can become net zero, with stakeholder collaboration, organisational purpose and a requirement for a framework process being key takeaways for meeting this goal.
+Much of the event focused on how supply chains can become net zero, with stakeholder collaboration, organisational purpose and a requirement for a framework process being key takeaways for meeting this goal.
 Whilst over 70% of attendees believed that net zero supply chains can be achieved within their organisations, radical re-engineering of business models was cited as the key way that this status could be reached.

 Naturally, sustainability and green credentials were a recurring theme.
 For businesses that are invested in achieving a net-zero supply chain, participants were encouraged to look for changes that could be made every day in their role.